MRFAKE2002/Django-And-React-Build-a-Multi-vendor-E-commerce-Website/README.md

 This is Udemy – Django And React Build a Multi-vendor E-commerce Website ###-###

-Step by Step Guide - Ecommerce Website using
+Step by Step Guide - E-commerce Website using
 React and Django
 SECTION ###- STORE FRONT

-### Create new django project
+## Create new django project

 ● Install latest python version or ###5
-● Create New Folder called Django React Ecommerce
+● Create New Folder called Django React E-commerce
 ● In the folder, create two new folders called, backend and frontend ● CD into backend and create a virtual environment - python -m venv venv ● Activate the virtual environment - venv\Scripts\activate or